Towards a circular degrowth economy: Explaining the material valorization regime of city-regions

 5. Milan

-Transnational Regulatory Frameworks
+Transnational Frameworks

 It also explains how transnational regulatory frameworks affect waste reduction at the city-regional scale.

-Theoretical Implications
+Theoretical Contributions

 By theorizing the relationship between regulatory change and the urban metabolism in contemporary eco-capitalism, DECYCLE sets out to free urbanization from its dependency on the production of waste and raw materials.
+In so doing, it lays the foundations for future socio-spatial inquiry into the institutional basis of city-regional metabolisms.

 Financiële details & Tijdlijn